 We study the impact of epitranscriptomic changes and RNA-modifications on gene expression and gene egulation using transgenic mice and tissue culture cells.
-A key focus is currently laid on the regulation of the cytoskeletal protein Filamin A by RNA modification.
+A key focus is currently on the interplay of RNA modifications and the biophysical properties of RNA modifications.
+Further, we aim to understand the regulation of the cytoskeletal protein Filamin A by RNA modification.
 Here we study the role of Filamin on smooth muslce contraction.
 Another research focus aims at deciphering the way how nucleic acids are recognized by the immune system depending on their modification state.

 Techniques, methods & infrastructure